 With such malleability, I can see Focus becoming one of those features that people will love once they get iOS 15 on their device and spend some time tinkering with it.

 Another thing about Focus is that it can be shared across all of your devices — this is on by default, but you can turn this off if you want.
 So if you turn on your Work Focus on your iPhone, it will also turn on with your iPad and Mac, as long as they're running iPadOS 15 and macoS Monterey.
-The Focus feature also allows you to share your Focus Status, which tells other people, and even apps, that you have Focus on, and notifications are silenced for the time being.
+The Focus feature also allows you to share your Focus Status, which tells other people and even apps that you have Focus on so that notifications are silenced for the time being.
 For example, with Focus Status, Messages will have a purple message within a conversation thread that says "Christine has notifications silenced with Focus" — total AIM away message vibes here, but unfortunately, you can't customize them (yet).

-I haven't spent a lot of time with the new Shortcuts features in iOS 15, but you can even set specific Focus modes to activate with certain Automation triggers.
-This opens up a whole new world of possibilities when it comes to using iOS 15, so if you love to mess with Shortcuts, there is a lot to look forward to.
+I haven't spent a lot of time with the new Shortcuts features in iOS 15 myself, but you can even set specific Focus modes to activate with certain Automation triggers.
+This opens up a whole new world of possibilities when it comes to using iOS 15, so if you love to mess with Shortcuts, there is a lot to play with.

-One of the things that always annoyed me with previous iterations of iOS is that the notifications had no real sense of grouping or organization.
-Every notification had its own banner on my Lock Screen, and with a bunch of apps and messages, things got busy quickly.
-Notifications weren't always grouped in the way I like either, which made it worse.
+One of the things that always annoyed me with previous iterations of iOS is the fact that notifications had no real sense of grouping or organization.
+Every notification had its own banner on my Lock Screen, and with a bunch of apps and messages, things got busy very quickly.
+Notifications weren't always grouped in the way I liked either, which just made it worse.
 Thankfully, iOS 15 seems to have improved the notification system significantly.

 From what I've noticed, notifications are much more organized and properly grouped.
 I'm in several different Discord servers, and I get Discord pings bundled by server or person now, which I don't think was the case before iOS 15.

 There are also ways to customize and manage your notifications right from the Notification Center now, which is a nice touch.
-The options include muting specific apps for one hour or the rest of the day, sending it to your Summary (I'll get to that in a bit), configure settings in the app or the Settings app, and even Turn Off system-wide or for a particular Focus.
-So while the grouping and organization are much more streamlined, you can always configure your notifications directly from the Notification screen now (in case you change your mind), making life a lot easier.
+The options include muting specific apps for one hour or the rest of the day, sending it to your Summary (I'll get to that in a bit), configuring settings in the app or from the default Settings app, and even Turn Off system-wide or for a particular Focus.
+So while the grouping and organization methods are much more streamlined, you can always configure your notifications directly from the Notification screen now (in case you change your mind).
+This makes life a lot easier.